mark-hoffmann/fastteradata/README.rst

 **Setup**

 Before you can use fasteradata, you must create a file in your working home directory called ".fastteradata", such that the path is "~/.fastteradata".
 This file follows json formatting rules and an example can be found `here <https://github.com/mark-hoffmann/fastteradata/blob/master/.example_fastteradata>`_.
+All fields surround with underscores need to be updated.
+Don't necessary need two different environments.

 |